Mathieu-R/Hackintosh/README.md

 Latest kexts: https://onedrive.live.com/?authkey=%21APjCyRpzoAKp4xs&id=FE4038DA929BFB23%21455036&cid=FE4038DA929BFB23.

+In the clover install assistant, only select:
+- _Install Clover for UEFI booting only_.
+- _Install Clover to the ESP_.
+- Under _UEFI Drivers_:
+  - AptioMemoryFix.
+  - HFSPlus (or VboxHFS).
+  - ApfsDriverLoader.
+  - EmuVariableUEFI.

 Here are the kexts I installed (only in /EFI/CLOVER/kexts/Other) :
 - AppleALC.kext (version 1.5.0)
 - AtherosE2200Ethernet.kext (version 2.3.2)